 23. Malcolm & Marie

 Sam Levinson teamed up with his Euphoria colleague Zendaya and actor John David Washington for this black-and-white romantic drama about a filmmaker and his girlfriend as their relationship is challenged by a series of self-realizations one night.
-Executive produced by Kid Cudi, the film boasts an eclectic soundtrack featuring Dionne Warwick, Outkast, James Brown, and Little Simz, perfect to accompany the moody film.
+Executive produced by Kid Cudi, the film boasts an eclectic soundtrack featuring Warwick’s “Get Rid of Him,” Outkast’s “Liberation,” James Brown’s “Down and Out in New York City,” and Little Simz’s “Selfish,” perfect to accompany the moody film.

 This article was originally published on